SenSaiyan/DM4173-Professional-Practices-SP18/syllabus.md

 This course introduces students to the fundamental skills and professional practices vital to pursuing a career within a range of creative fields and industries.
 Students will explore strategies for effective documentation and presentation of their creative work, the art of self-promotion and exhibiting work publicly in various forms and environments, as well as networking and career preparation.

+In order to succeed, this course requires you to devote a lot of time and effort oustide of class, throughout the entire semester.

 ### PROGRAM GOALS